These guidelines are meant to help you implement the Google Pay API for Passes within your apps or websites.

 Best practices for button placement

-To maximize the number of saved objects, display the Add to Google Wallet buttons prominently within your app, website, or email.
+To maximize the number of saved objects, display the Save to Google Pay buttons prominently within your app, website, or email.
 You need to adhere to the following best practices in order to receive brand approval from Google.

-Use of the Google Wallet product name in text
+Use of the Google Pay product name in text

-You can use text to indicate to the user that their event ticket is saved to their device.
+You can use text to indicate to the user that their boarding pass, event or transit ticket, loyalty card, gift card, or offer has been saved to their device.

-Always write out the words "Google" and "Wallet."
+Always write out the words "Google" and "Pay."

 Match the style in your UI

-Set "Google Wallet" in the same font and typographic style as the rest of the text in your UI.
-Don't mimic Google's typographic style.
+Set "Google Pay" in the same font and typographic style as the rest of the text in your UI.
+Do not mimic Google's typographic style.

-Always write "Google Wallet" in English.
-Don't translate the name to another language.
+Always write "Google Pay" in English.
+Do not translate it to another language.